Bjoern-Hegstam/shopping-list-js/README.md

 Next step
-* Define model for ShoppingList and ItemInShoppingList ** Create domain objects for working with a shopping list (add/remove item type) ** Write tests

 * Start on shopping list view
 ** Show shopping list with contents
 ** Tap on item in list to toggle status (in basked/not in basket)